reineimi/archpoi/README.md

 <hr>

 ## Lua?
-I haven't really looked into bash that much yet.
+I haven't really looked into bash that much yet.<br>
 But also, I just love [Lua](https://www.lua.org/about.html).

 ## Arch?
 I use [Arch](https://archlinux.org/) btw.
 Now you do too.